okta/okta.github.io/_source/_posts/2019-07-10-microprofile-jwt-auth.md

 ## Authentication and Authorization for MicroProfile with OAuth, OIDC, and JWTs

-To authenticate and authorize users to a webapp powered by MicroProfile, we’ll need to use two industry-standard protocols, OAuth and OIDC, to call on an existing identity provider, in this case, Okta.
+To authenticate and authorize users to a webapp powered by MicroProfile, we'll need to use two industry-standard protocols, OAuth and OIDC, to call on an existing identity provider, in this case, Okta.
 OAuth 2.0 provides authorization only, while OIDC adds an identity layer on top of OAuth 2.0.
 With both of them, you have a complete authentication (Who is the user?) and authorization (What can the user do?) protocol.

 However, neither OAuth 2.0 nor OIDC provide an identity implementation.
 To *actually use* them, you either need to implement an identity provider yourself or use a 3rd-party identity service.
 In this tutorial, you're going to use Okta to create an OAuth 2.0 / OIDC-enabled application that will serve as your authentication and authorization provider.
 This will allow you (and the other users of the client app) to log into the app via Okta.
 You can let Okta worry about the intricacies of these various standards and protocols and storing credentials, not to mention keeping up to date on all the rapidly evolving security threats.
 Using a third-party provider you can trust allows you to concentrate on developing the features specific to your app.